 • Missed opportunities.
 What kinds of opportunities are missed during downtimes?
 How much money do you lose for each such opportunity?

-• Cost and possibility of maintenance.
+• Cost and the possibility of maintenance.
 Is there a technology vendor who can support your system?
 How much does that service cost?

 • Wasted time.
 How much time is wasted fixing bugs?
 How much money does it cost?